gbajsingh/Predictive-analysis-in-R/Predicting Healthcare quality.md

 # Computed AUC(Area under the Curve) to asses the strength of the model on training set
 ![auc predTrain](https://user-images.githubusercontent.com/46609482/59390940-8d936980-8d27-11e9-84fc-74c1d6db9162.PNG)

-AUC of 0.77 means the model will predict the right outcome 77% of times as compare to purely guessing which would've AUC of 50%[since "0" & "1" are 2 outcomes, guessing would've 1/2 or 50-50 chance]
+AUC of 0.77 means given a random observation the model has 77% of chance in predicting right outcome as compare to purely guessing which would've had 50% of chance since "0" & "1" are 2 outcomes.

 # Now predicting "Poor Care"(the dependent variable) on the test set